 So I scratched my affliction with other people’s cash

-but as I indulged my addiction I became a little flash.
+but as I indulged my addiction I grew a little flash.

-My gambling excesses were the reason I got caught
+My gambling excess was the reason I got caught

-all the obvious, unnecessary shit that I bought.
+that and the unnecessary shit that I bought.

 Armani, Gucci, Rolex, I thought I couldn’t lose

 don’t ever mix cocaine, slow horses and booze.

 Not that my boss could ever prove a thing,

 That worthless mother fucker can kiss my ring.